jonathantsang/strava-year-recap-but-free/README.md

 - top photos of the year
 - 2022 totals

+## Idea
+- don't need to replicate Strava year in review
+- one/two panels with adjacent level content is fine

 ## Todo
 - ✔️ get Oauth website example
 - ✔️ output (basic) data on frontend
 - [ ] finish parsing/analytics to get the stats needed
+- [ ] make basic ui elements to mimic it
+- [ ] mock up page designs
 - [ ] find a way to screenshot the data and save as an image
 - [ ] figure out hosting and a domain
+- [ ] cache results in a database so we don't do the call every time

 Resources:
 - https://www.grace-dev.com/python-apis/strava-api/